-With Southwest Gastroenterology's latest ADR (first half of 2017) showing that 47% of women and 56% of men had adenomas found during their colonoscopy, we are well above the national average for adenoma detection.
+Southwest Gastroenterology collects and reports data on our Adenoma Detection Rate to benchmark both locally and nationally.
+In 2020, we proudly reported that 48% of women and 59% of men had adenomas found during their colonoscopy.
+We are well above the national average for adenoma detection.
 While we like to think this means that we are doing an excellent job of finding pre-cancerous polyps, it also may mean that people in our community are at an increased risk of developing pre-cancerous polyps.

 If you have not had a screening colonoscopy, or if you are due for your repeat colonoscopy, please call our office to schedule your appointment at (505) 999-1600.

 What are polyps?

 The most common reason for having a colonoscopy is to detect and remove polyps.
 Polyps are small mushroom- like growths of the colon lining.
 They are significant because almost all colon cancers start off as polyps, and having polyps removed can reduce the risk of developing colon cancer.
 Most, but not all, polyps can be removed at the time of colonoscopy.
 No one knows exactly what causes polyps to grow.
 It is not thought to be significantly related to diet or other environmental factors, and mostly reflects genetic susceptibility and the effects of aging.

 If the doctor removes polyps, they will be sent to the lab where a pathologist will examine them under the microscope.
 Your doctor will then send you a letter or call you regarding the results of this pathology exam.

 Will I feel anything?